Food & Drink

 Sailbox and Harbour COffee

 The Harbour’s own Harbour Coffee roast and brew their own delicious blends which are also available to buy.
 Arguably these guys have the best hot chocolate in town too.
 Once you’ve tried an almond croissant you’ll find them calling to you so you need to visit.
-Its sister restaurant Sailbox is bright yellow next-door, you can’t miss it.
+Its sister restaurant, Sailbox, is bright yellow next-door, you can’t miss it.
 Here there’s brunch and beyond with bargain fish and chip lunches on a Monday and stonking roasts on a Sunday.
-Try the fish bites, again, they’ll be calling you back again and again.
+Try the fish bites, again, they’ll help you plan your next visit.

 Folkestone Lighthouse